openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 /test <pipelinerun-name>
 ```

+Note that the `/test <pipelinerun-name>` comment will start the `PipelineRun`
+regardless if the pipelinerun is matching the annotations.
+This let you have
+explicit control of PipelineRun for some type of Pull Requests controlled by the
+user instead of events.

 ### GitOps command on push request

 To trigger GitOps commands in response to a push request, you can include `GitOps`